Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}: Results and Discussion

-Figure 3 shows temperature dependence of magnetic susceptibility under 1 kOe for Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$.
-The magnetic susceptibility does not display an anomaly associated with the local ferromagnetic or antiferromagnetic ordering of $4f$ electrons.
-In contrast, Ce-$4f$ electrons can order ferromagnetically below 7.5 K in Sr$_{0.5}$Ce$_{0.5}$FBiS$_{2}$ system\cite{LiCeF}.
-The magnetic susceptibility seems to follow a modified Curie-Weiss behavior above 50 K with $\chi= \chi_{0}+\emph{C}/(\emph{T}-\theta)$, where $\chi_{0}$ denotes the temperature-independent term, $\emph{C}$ is the Curie-Weiss constant and $\theta$ denotes the paramagnetic Curie temperature.
-By subtracting the temperature-independent term ($\chi_{0}$), the $(\chi -\chi_{0})^{-1}$ shows a linear T-dependence above 50 K, suggesting a reliable fitting result.
-The fitting gives the effective mangetic moment of $\mu_{eff}(Pr) = 3.8 \mu_B/Pr$, which is a little larger than the theoretical value of 3.57 for a free Pr$^{3+}$ ion, and yields the Curie temperature of $\theta = $-32 K. Noted that the long range magnetic ordering is absent in the other BiS$_2$-based superconductors, such as \emph{Ln}O$_{1-x}$F$_{x}$BiS$_{2}$ ($\emph{Ln}=$ Pr, Nd)\cite{SCT}
+Temperature dependence of magnetic susceptibility for $0.4 \leq x \leq 0.7$ samples is shown in figure 3b.
+Overall, the $\chi(T)$ of those samples rapidly increases and shows the Curie-Weiss behaviors with cooling temperature.
+No anomaly associated with the magnetic ordering of Pr moments down to 2 K is observed.
+In contrast, Sr$_{0.5}$Ce$_{0.5}$FBiS$_{2}$ displays the ferromagnetic ordering at 7.5 K\cite{LiCeF} and EuFBiS$_{2}$ exhibits the antiferromagnetic transition at 2.3 K\cite{EuFBiS}.
+Such divergency implys that $Pr^{3+}$ ions with an interger anglular momentum (j =4) may result a Kramers non-magetic ground state in those samples, similar to the case of PrNiAsO superconductor\cite{PrNiAsO}.
+According to the Curie-Weiss law: $\chi(T)=\chi(0)+ \frac{C}{T-\theta}$, where $\chi_{0}$ denotes the temperature-independent term, $\emph{C}$ is the Curie-Weiss constant and $\theta$ denotes the paramagnetic Curie temperature, we therefore fit $\chi(T)$ above 50 K. By subtracting the temperature-independent term ($\chi_{0}$), the $(\chi -\chi_{0})^{-1}$ shows a linear T-dependence in figure 3b, suggesting a reliable fitting result.
+The fitted effective moments $\mu_{eff}(Pr)$ for $x = 0.4-0.7$ samples, as shown in table 1, are closed to the theoretical value of 3.57 for a free Pr$^{3+}$ ion.